-Whether you position Mozart-blasting headphones on your pregnant belly to build baby’s brain or opt for the “later is greater” philosophy, all parents want to raise intelligent, creative children.
-So when we see infants staring into space looking bored as a, well, board, we leap into action —we shake rattles, switch their positions, enlist educational programming, dance, make faces, power up brain-building gadgets.
+Whether you position Mozart-blasting headphones on your pregnant belly to foster baby’s development or opt for the “later is greater” philosophy, all parents and caregivers want to raise intelligent, creative children.
+So when we see infants staring into space looking bored as a, well, board, we leap into action—we shake rattles, switch their positions, turn to tummy time, enlist educational programming, dance, make faces, power up brain-building gadgets.
 Why?
-Because baby is bored, boredom is bad, and a bored baby is not a mentally stimulated baby.
+Because baby boredom is bad, and a bored baby is not a mentally stimulated baby.
 Right?

 Wrong, say experts.
-In fact, efforts to prevent boredom could be detrimental.
-“Constant amusement, or not allowing our kids to be bored, is inhibiting their creativity and imagination,” cautions Joshua Straub, PhD, president and co-founder of the Connexion Group and author of Safe House: How Emotional Safety Is the Key to Raising Kids Who Live, Love, and Lead Well.
+In fact, efforts to prevent boredom could be detrimental for young children.
+“Constant amusement, or not allowing our kids to be bored, is inhibiting their creativity and imagination,” cautions Joshua Straub, PhD, author of Safe House: How Emotional Safety Is the Key to Raising Kids Who Live, Love, and Lead Well.

-A seemingly bored infant is experiencing the world differently than we do, but he’s no less mentally stimulated.
+A seemingly bored newborn baby is experiencing the world differently than we do, but he’s no less mentally stimulated.
 In fact, many of the ways we help babies develop into creative, self-entertaining adults go against our natural grain.

 So don’t feel bad for giving your little one some downtime every once in a while.
-And in between those lulls of quiet contemplation, try these five tips for keeping tots engaged—without going overboard.
+And in between those lulls, try these five tips for keeping tots engaged—without going overboard.

 It isn’t in our nature to allow baby to simply stare at the ceiling fan, but that’s precisely what he needs: quiet, uninterrupted time to muse.